 Outside, a trio of elementary girls even shook pom-poms while rehearsing a cheer they've written for their school: "A-T-K-A!
 Atka!"

 The energy and excitement of the new year was palpable.
-But according to Mills, it almost didn't happen.
+But Mills said it almost didn't happen.

-Without those five new students, enrollment would have been below the state minimum for the second year in a row.
+Without those five new students, enrollment would have fallen below the state minimum for the second year in a row.

 The school's funding would have been cut in half, and the Aleutian Region School District would have had to consider shutting it down.